Picovoice/porcupine/binding/angular/projects/porcupine-web-angular/README.md

 await this.porcupineService.start();
 ```

-The results are available on `porcupineService.keyword$` as mentioned above.
+The results are available on `porcupineService.wakeWordDetection$` as mentioned above.

 ### Stop